-The Field Museum in partnership with Bronzeville, Little Village and Pilsen organizations, the Chicago Park District, and other key institutions has launched a project, The Green Ambassadors Program, to increase the resilience of our neighborhoods and green spaces.
+The Roots & Routes Initiative & Youth Conservation Action teams are excited to announce the 2016 Green Ambassadors Summer Program, a paid internship program to increase the resilience of our neighborhoods and green spaces.
 Read more about The Green Ambassadors Program

 I've spent a lot of time this week with Jay Shefsky (of WTTW, Chicago's PBS affiliate) and Joel Greenberg (author of A Feathered River Across the Sky).
 Jay's been working on a feature story about Nathan Leopold, murderer and ornithologist, for Chicago Tonight.
 Read more about Nathan Leopold, the Field Museum, and WTTW